 As a National Teaching School, we are at the forefront of researching and developing strategies to raise the standards of teaching and learning, not only within this school, but across a wider network.
+The school has received the Inclusion Quality Mark Award for excellence and outstanding provision.
 We work closely with our main Catholic primary schools in an attempt to raise standards of achievement and to make the move from primary to secondary school easier.
 Our vision sees education as an activity which stretches beyond our own boundaries and has a significant contribution to help develop a more united and successful wider community.
+"There is a real learning culture in the school and students want to learn" (Excellence in Inclusion Report 2018).